itmat/pre-pade/README.md

         cmake ..
         make

-5. (optional) Run the tests
+5. (optional) Run the tests:

-6. (optional) Install the executable
+        make test

-This should create the main program, build/bin/quantify.
+6. (optional) Install the executable.
+If you want the quantify program to be installed in a system location, run:

-Pre-pade has been tested with samtools 0.1.19.
-Once you download samtools, please compile it.
+        make install

 Running
 =======